wakatime/legal/terms-of-service.md

 * use, copy, install, transfer or distribute the Site and/or Service, except as specifically permitted by this Agreement;
+* install, transfer or distribute the Site and/or Service to a third party without their knowledge, for example: installing the Site and/or Service on an employee computer for the purpose of employee monitoring without their knowledge or consent;
 * remove or alter any copyright, trademark or other proprietary rights notices contained in or on the Site or in or on any content or other material obtained through the Site or the use of the Service;